ricardobna/docs/Tutorials/gettingstarted/Step12.rst

 Creating the contact widget
 ---------------------------

--  As explained in step 9, it's possible to create our own widget by just extending the Widget class
+-  As explained in step 9, it is possible to create our own widget by just extending the Widget class
 -  First, let's create a constructor with all the things that we are going to need for this